CloudLabsAI-Azure/Azure-Well-Architected-Framework/01-Exercise-1-Cost-Optimization.md

 * PaaS, on the other hand, provides a framework for creating and implementing apps.

-* In the same way as IaaS hosts and maintains the platform's servers, networks, storage, and other computing resources, PaaS hosts and maintains the platform's servers, networks, storage, and other computing resources.
+* In the same way, as IaaS hosts and maintains the platform's servers, networks, storage, and other computing resources, PaaS hosts and maintains the platform's servers, networks, storage, and other computing resources.

 * However, PaaS also covers tools, services, and systems that aid in the development of web applications.
 The platform allows developers to create apps without having to worry about backups, security, upgrades, or other administrative responsibilities.